scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

    \n
    Make sure to adjust your Makefile such that these files are compiled and linked to your project.
 - Open the new files with a text editor and replace all occurrences of "xyz" by "mydetector".
-- Adjust the properties of the detector (see \ref DEC_PROPERTIES).
+- Adjust the properties of the detector (see @ref DEC_PROPERTIES).
-- Define the detector data (see \ref DEC_DATA).
+- Define the detector data (see @ref DEC_DATA).
 This is optional.
-- Implement the interface methods (see \ref DEC_INTERFACE).
+- Implement the interface methods (see @ref DEC_INTERFACE).
-- Implement the fundamental callback methods (see ???).
+- Implement the fundamental callback methods (see @ref DEC_FUNDAMENTALCALLBACKS).
-- Implement the additional callback methods (see \ref DEC_ADDITIONALCALLBACKS).
+- Implement the additional callback methods (see @ref DEC_ADDITIONALCALLBACKS).
 This is optional.

 # Properties of a Detector {#DEC_PROPERTIES}